 Inhalant addiction isn’t as prevalent as addictions to other substances.
-But, when untreated, it can be extremely serious.
-And, often ends in unexpected death.
+But, when untreated, it can be extremely serious and often ends in an unexpected death.
 So, it’s extremely important that an individual who is dependent or addicted to inhalants get the help they need through treatment.
-Here at Asheville Recovery Center, we offer programs for individuals who are struggling with an inhalant addiction.
+Here at Asheville Recovery Center, we offer programs for individuals who are struggling with inhalant addiction.

 What are Inhalants?

-Typically, inhalants are household products which are comprised of chemicals which can result in intoxication if inhaled.
+Typically, inhalants are household products that are comprised of chemicals that can result in intoxication if inhaled.
 Because inhalants are usually found around the house, the demographic of people who are most commonly affected by inhalant addiction are younger.
 Inhaling substances is commonly referred to as “huffing”.
 Huffing is performed by soaking a cloth and placing it near the face, sniffing near the surface of the chemicals in a bag or container, and directly spraying chemicals from an aerosol container into the lungs through the mouth.
 Usually, the effects of inhaling household chemicals only last a few minutes.
 But, in those few minutes, users will experience a rush of intense euphoria or hallucination effects which may contribute to the cause of developed addictive behaviors.
 Some commonly inhaled household products may include:

 - Lighter fluid

 - Cleaning products